bhc91/ReWheel/docs/technical-docs/data-model.md

 {: toc }
 </details>

-The **PartWatch** data model is composed of three primary tables: `User`, `Part`, and `Purchase`.
+The **ReWheel** data model is composed of three primary tables: `User`, `Part`, and `Purchase`.
 These tables work together to support the main functionalities of the application, including user management, part listing, and transaction tracking.
 This section provides an overview of each table and their relationships within the application.

 ---